 If necessary, fill up with oil until the level reaches the "Max" mark.
 Do not fill above this mark, as this can cause the transmission to become overheated.
-The difference between the "Min and "Max" marks is about 0.5 litre (1 pint).
-For topping-up, use "Oil for Automatic Transmissions, Type A".
+The difference between the "Min and Max" marks is about .5 litre (1 pint).
+For topping-up, use oil ATF, Type F.